 A bit about me: I’m a journalist based between Baltimore and Washington.
 Most of my work focuses on religion, underrepresented communities, technology and the intersections therein.

-My reporting and essays have been published by The Washington Post, Sojourners, Religion News Service, The Riveter, Muftah and American Journalism Review, among others.
-Sometimes I do social media, data viz, graphics and web design, too, so if you want you can call me a digital journalist.
+My reporting and essays have been published in The Washington Post, USA Today, ThinkProgress, Sojourners, American Journalism Review and other outlets.
+(Read some clips here.)
+Sometimes I do web design, social media, data visualization and graphics, too, so if you want you can call me a digital journalist.

-Questions, comments, commissions?
+Questions, commissions, tips?
 Email me.